-Single-load Laundry Detergent Packets/Pods. These squishy, brightly colored, small plastic packets can look like

 LOCKED up high, out of a child’s sight and reach.
 I recommend not using the pods

 if your home has children less than 6 years of age, or if anyone in your household is cognitively impaired.
 Use traditional liquid or powder detergents, which are much less concentrated than laundry packets.

 -Antifreeze.
 The main ingredient in many major antifreeze brands is ethylene glycol, which is very toxic.
 Antifreeze has a sweet taste.
 Children or pets will drink large amounts of it if it is left out in an open container or if it is spilled on your driveway.
 Use antifreeze formulated with propylene glycol, which is considerably less toxic, or use antifreeze that has a bittering agent (denatonium benzoate) added to make it taste unpleasant.
-Windshield washer fluid is extremely toxic.
-It can cause blindness soon after ingestion
+(In December 2012, manufacturers voluntarily agreed to add a

 -Metal Jewelry.
 Not only do these items pose a choking hazard, but in addition, lead and cadmium has been found in inexpensive children’s jewelry.